YuyuChen-UW/YuyuChen-UW.github.io/index.md

 ## Professional Designation
 Associate of the [Society of Actuaries](www.soa.org) (ASA)
-- To be officially credentialed soon
+- Listed in December 2021

 ## Peer-review Service
 - Insurance: Mathematics and Economics